Side Effects of Diazepam Abuse—Short-Term and Long-Term Effects

 - Alcohol withdrawal symptoms.

 Is Diazepam Harmful?

 Despite diazepam’s ability to effectively treat the issues listed above, it can be harmful.
-The substance is classified as a Schedule IV controlled substance, indicating the potential for abuse and dependence.
+The substance is classified as a Schedule IV controlled substance, indicating its potential for abuse and dependence.

-The risk of harm associated with diazepam increases when 1,2,3:
+The risk of harm associated with diazepam use increases when:1,2,3

 - Use continues for a period longer than 4 months.